AlaaZme/Cards-Memory-Game/README.md

 | Project Course Status | Done |

 ## Disclaimer
-My Own idea i cliam all the rights@ reserved to AlaaZme Cop.
+i claim all the rights@ reserved to AlaaZme Cop.

 ### Please visit our wiki for furthur project info: